waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 ### Training Resnet101-FCN network on PyTorch
-The plugin trains fcn models: resnet101 based fcn101 and fcn50, vgg16 based fcn32, fcn16, and fcn8 (total 5 models).
+The plugin trains fcn models: resnet101 based fcn101 and fcn50.
 To run the plugin, the user must have Docker engine (greater than 18.X.X) installed on the host.
 Nvidia CUDA driver (>= 10.1) on the host is preferrable for GPU acceleration.

 1) Preparing Dataset